Health System Pharmacy Administration and Leadership Residency

 Hobbies: I really enjoy all things tennis.
 It's on my bucket list to spend a Labor Day Weekend at the U.S. Open!

-Research project: High Cost Clinic Administered Medication Reimbursement Evaluation
+Research project: Third Party Benefit Algorithm for High Cost Clinic Administered Medications

 Why I chose The University of Kansas Health System: I chose The University of Kansas Health System because I knew that I would be learning from some of the best healthcare leaders and practitioners in the nation.
 I strongly believe in the core values of the pharmacy department and felt a strong fit to the health system.